ElinaHus/demo-ripo/README.md

         git add .   # track all of the files used in folder git index.html  # track index.html file

+* to commit changes:

+    git commit -m  "added new html file" -m  "some description"    # -m stands for a message and it must be included, while second -m is for description and its optional

-* if changes made on my local repository in visual, then it can be transfered to github using:
+* if changes made on my local repository in visual, then it can be transfered to github by following steps:
+    * first create a ssh key by ssh-keygen -t rsa -b 4096 -C "elina.huseynova2003@gmail.com"
+    * then, name it ( in this repository i named it testkey)
+    * password can be skipped
+    * two testkeys generated: testkey (private) and testkey.pun (publib)
+    * cat testkey.pub to access the content of testkey.pub, and copy the key and paste in settings in github add key section
+    *